 Here's where the subject of direct labor comes into play as well.
 Certain employees in your business may be integral to delivering your product or service to customers - like the factory workers and restaurant servers mentioned previously.
 The cost of their labor is a direct cost.

-If you're not sure whether a cost is a direct cost, here's a good rule of thumb: if you sold no product at all this month, would you still have this cost to pay?
+If you're unsure whether a cost is a direct cost, here's a good rule of thumb: if you sold no product at all this month, would you still have this cost to pay?
 If the answer to that question is no, then the cost is most likely a direct cost.

 Direct costs are also referred to as costs of sales, costs of goods sold, or just COGS.